Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Basic objects and notation

-\begin{dfn} Let $P$ be a smooth polytope of $\t^*(\R)$.
-A \emph{primitive} triangulation $K$ of $P$ is a triangulation whose vertices are integral, i.e. lie in the lattice $\t^*(\Z)$ and whose $n$-simplices have minimal normalised lattice volume, i.e. $\frac{1}{n!}$.
-For all $p$-simplex $\sigma^p$ of $K$ we denote its tangent space by $T\sigma^p\subset\t^*(\R)$, i.e. the vector direction of the affine space spanned by its vertices. \end{dfn}
+\begin{dfn} Let $P$ be a smooth polytope of $M\otimes\R$.
+A \emph{primitive} triangulation $K$ of $P$ is a triangulation whose vertices are integral, \textit{i.e.}~lie in the lattice $M$, and whose $n$-simplices have minimal normalised lattice volume, \textit{i.e.}~$\frac{1}{n!}$.
+For a $p$-simplex $\sigma^p$ of $K$, we denote its tangent space by $T\sigma^p\subset M\otimes\R$.
+It is the vector direction of the affine space spanned by its vertices. \end{dfn}

 \begin{dfn} We say that a regular CW-complex $K$ is a \emph{$\Delta$-complex} if all of its closed cells are isomorphic to simplices as CW-complexes. \end{dfn}